 All eligible children and teens should have records showing that they received two doses of MMR, unless they have a condition that would make the vaccine harmful to them.
 All adults born in or after 1957 should be vaccinated or should get a blood test showing that they are immune.
 Adults born before 1957 are likely to have had measles and/or mumps disease as a child and generally do not need vaccination.

 Where can I find mumps vaccine for myself or my children?

 Contact your doctor or call 311 about the nearest location where you can receive free or low-cost mumps vaccination

 Can people who have been vaccinated still get mumps?

-Studies suggest that the mumps vaccine is 80% to 90% effective.
+Studies suggest that the mumps vaccine is approximately 80% to 90% effective.
 That means that for every 100 people vaccinated, 80 to 90 of them will be fully protected but 10 to 20 will remain susceptible to the disease.
 (By comparison, the measles vaccine is about 98% to 99% effective.)
 Though mumps vaccination cannot protect everyone, it greatly reduces the number of people who get sick when exposed to the virus.
 If a community maintains a high vaccination rate, the risk of exposure declines too.
 And while vaccination cannot protect everyone from developing mumps, people who get mumps following vaccination are at lower risk of complications.

 Download a PDF version of Mumps FAQs in Spanish.